 - Planetary Perspectives – Which type of Anthropocene do we want?

 - Becoming Social – Investigating a watershed moment

 Available in electronic format on all major booksellers, including:

-Embracing the Anthropocene: Managing Human Impact is also part of the five-part Ideas Roadshow Collection, Conversations About Anthropology & Sociology, which is available in both paperback and electronic format.
+Embracing the Anthropocene: Managing Human Impact is also part of the five-part Ideas Roadshow Collection, Conversations About Anthropology & Sociology, which is available in paperback, hardcover and electronic format.